History of the Aether Theory

 producing more and more versions of the expansion scenario.

-big thing, and the harvest was abundant.
-The problem was, there was and is
+expansion was the big thing, and the harvest was abundant.
+But now it is

-only one real universe!
-And any scientist, professional or amateur, will
+real universe! ...
+And any scientist, professional or amateur, will tell you

-tell you that a theory that allows (or predicts) too many possibilities
+that a theory that allows (or predicts) too many possibilities makes for a

 The point is they —Academic Cosmologists— have